Anchorsify/Anchorsify.github.io/_projects/Fuuton.md

  - Upkeep: 5
  - Speed: 16
  - Seal Speed: 16
- - Tags: Area of Effect, Environmental
+ - Tags: Area of Effect, Environmental, Preparation

 Effects: Any ranged taijutsu and Raiton attacks against you with Accuracy less than (your Accuracy +5) are automatically parried, as are any Projectile Ninjutsu techniques with an Accuracy less than your Accuracy.
 You can not be grappled while this technique is active, and any grapples you were in immediately end.